Skip to the main content.

 High-barrier shelter

 Also referred to as abstinence-based or dry shelter, high barrier shelters do place requirements on their guests.
-UGM is considered to be high-barrier because guests are expected to abstain from alcohol and illegal drugs; they are expected to participate in community life by doing a chore.
+UGM is considered to be high-barrier because guests are expected to abstain from alcohol and illegal drugs, and to participate in community life by doing a chore.
 They are also expected to attend chapel and be working toward the resolution of the issues that brought them through our doors in the first place.
 All guests meet with a case manager within two weeks of arriving and begin to create a plan to help them to return to society as contributing members.

 man enjoying a meal at UGMAll these requirements are directed at one goal: creating a safe, healing community for people seeking life change.